 Email still rocks for marketing DMA reckons

-Marketers are allocating a greater portion of marketing budgets to email as returns on every £1 spent increases significantly, the Direct Marketing Association has reported.
+Marketers are allocating a greater portion of marketing budgets to email as returns on every £1 spent increases significantly, the Data & Marketing Association has reported.

 Email, on average, now receives nearly one fifth of the total resources allocated to marketing budgets (17 per cent) – this figure has increased by 55 per cent since 2017 (previously 11 per cent).